The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 Turning insights into action: Your strategy

-Once you've deciphered your client feedback, it's time to turn those insights into action.
+Once you've deciphered your patient feedback, it's time to turn those insights into action.
 Here's your strategy:

 1. Create an action plan